 Reminder: Students won't see the calculation until it has a grade and you make the item visible to them.

-Deletion of graded items in a calculation
+Delete graded items in a calculation

 If you delete a graded item used in a calculation, you receive a warning when you open the calculation: